Skip to main content

 How many rolls of wallpaper for a 12x12 room?

-Why is this higher than other wallpaper calculators?
+Why can this be higher than an area-based wallpaper estimate?

 What is a dye lot and why does it matter?